-- If you are expected to be released quickly, they will let you wear your street clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform.
+- If you are expected to be released quickly, they will let you wear your street clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform.

 Have you ever been booked into jail?
 If so, please tell your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that will help other people to get through jail intake?

 Post A Comment